More Pixel 4a press renders appear w/ specs, pricing - 9to5Google

 For those that have been waiting for the Pixel 4a, these press renders simply confirm the sheer mountain of leaks seen previously and give you just a few more angles of the one-color design that will be unveiled in just 48 hours.

-The solitary rear camera setup will mimic that of the Pixel 4 series main sensor, with a 12.2-megapixel maximum resolution but with 77-degree field of view.
+The solitary rear camera setup will mimic that of the Pixel 4 series main sensor, with a 12.2-megapixel maximum resolution but with a 77-degree field of view.
 You’ll be able to shoot video in up to 4K UHD at 30fps and 1080p FHD at 120fps.
+There’s also a capacitive fingerprint reader at the rear too for biometric unlocks — we’re not sure if software-based Face Unlock will be available like on some Android One devices from the likes of Nokia will be available though.

 We do know for certain that the Pixel 4a will ship with Android 10 pre-installed and not Android 11 that some may have been hoping for.
 It is, however, expected to get the prompt update to the latest OS on September 8.

-Note: [Update: 360-degree video] More Pixel 4a press renders leak ahead of launch w/ $349 price, specs confirmed